jianmin-Liu/CEGS/README.md

 CEGS is an advanced network configuration synthesis system that leverages Graph Neural Networks (GNNs) and Large Language Models (LLMs) to automate network configuration synthesis.
 It can understand high-level user intents, identify and generalize from configuration examples, and generate correct, verifiable network configurations for arbitrary topologies.

-## System Workflow

-CEGS operates in three main phases to translate high-level user intents into device-specific configurations:

-### 1. Retrieval Phase
-The GNN-based **Querier** identifies the most relevant configuration example from a knowledge base (i.e., device documentation).
-It does this by analyzing both the semantic similarity of the user's intent and the topological similarity of the associated network graph.

-### 2. Association Phase
-The GNN-based **Classifier** establishes a precise mapping between the devices in the target topology and the nodes in the retrieved example's topology.
-This is crucial for correctly applying configuration snippets from the example to the new scenario.

-### 3. Generation Phase
-An iterative, LLM-driven synthesis method generates the final configuration:
-- **Template Generation**: The LLM generates configuration *templates* for devices, leaving policy-specific parameters (like IP addresses or BGP community values) as symbolic placeholders.
-- **Verification (LAV & GFV)**: The templates are rigorously checked for correctness.
-The **Local Attribute Verifier (LAV)** checks device-specific settings, while the **Global Formal Verifier (GFV)** uses an SMT solver to ensure the network-wide logic fulfills the user's intent.
-- **Iterative Correction**: If any errors are found, the verifiers provide structured feedback to the LLM, which then corrects the templates in the next iteration.
-- **Formal Synthesis**: Once the templates are verified, a **Formal Synthesizer** (based on NetComplete) calculates the concrete values for all symbolic parameters, producing the final, correct, network-wide configuration.

 ## Getting Started